Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Effects and observables

-Besides the FFCs, the CFI that is present in Model V also contributes to the reduction of $\dot q$.
+In addition to the FFCs, the CFI that is present in Model V also contributes to the reduction of $\dot q$.
 Figure~\ref{fig:heating}(c) shows that an additional $\dot q$ reduction appears at $r\simeq 32$~km and $t=32~\mu$s in Model V, which is otherwise not present in the corresponding model without the CFI (Model Vc0).
 The impact of this component also largely diminishes at later times as shown in Fig.~\ref{fig:heating}(b).

 We would like to caution that the impact of FFC on the net heating rate discussed here is under the assumption that background matter profiles are static.
 In realistic situations, even if the prompt flavor conversions can be reset by the collisional weak processes, its imprint on the matter background may introduce further feedback to neutrinos and lead to an outcome that sits in between the state after the prompt conversions and the asymptotic one shown above.
 This additional feedback effect may also depend on involved hydrodynamic timescales and will need to be evaluated in future work.